TreasureProject/treasure-docs/partnerships/partnership-integrations/smolverse/smol-brains-faq.md

 Go to `#📁┃resources` and then go to the Smol Brain contract and find `safeTransferFrom` with 3 fields. (labeled as #9)

+You can also do this directly from the Treasure Marketplace by navigating to your own token details page by clicking on the name of the NFT, and you'll see a little transfer icon on the very right of the details page.

 ## How can I get a higher resolution of my Smol Brain if I’ve already staked?

 1. Go to [https://www.smolverse.lol/stake](https://www.smolverse.lol/stake)